blakehempel/top50/README.md

 ## Results
-Developed two proprietary quantamental investment models, "Hempel Wealth Top 50" and "Hempel Wealth Top 50 Low Volatility".
+Developed two proprietary Factor Investment models, "Hempel Wealth Top 50" and "Hempel Wealth Top 50 Low Volatility".
 Both models had a higher annual return than the S&P 500 with lower volatility and a lower max drawdown over a period of 20+ years.

 ### Model: Hempel Top 50